yarwoo/merge_vs_rebase/README.txt

 This is the initial commit of the merge vs rebase repository.
 Apple
+chelsea